BeautifulSoup

 If you are familiar with python, you probably are also familiar with pip, and very likely familiar with venv (Virtual environments)

-There is nothing special in particular about this for AI, it is exactly as you would for an odoo installation for example
+There is nothing special in particular about this for AI, it is exactly as you would for any other installation.

 For AI, i would totally recommend anaconda, but if for some reason that is not an option, this option will do 100% of the time